How To Open A Dispensary In New Jersey

 Product and Service Partners

-When running a cannabis business, not only due to the fact that in New Jersey you won’t be able to “vertically integrate”, but also due to the fact that cannabis businesses require a wide set of knowledge and skills to properly operate the business and achieve compliance, the quality of your product and service partners is critical to your business success.
+When running a cannabis business, not only because in New Jersey, you won’t be able to “vertically integrate,” but also because cannabis businesses require a wide set of knowledge and skills to properly operate the business and achieve compliance, the quality of your product and service partners is critical to your business success.

 - Trustworthy track record of staying compliant to government requirements;